Introduction Global Food Chain Traceability

 Food Traceability

 The article states that even though traceability is growing, there is still much to be accomplished.
-For , F2F traceability is a topic of discussion, and in certain supply chains, it has been accomplished using analog, paper-based methods.
-Transitioning to digital traceability approaches has been proposed; nevertheless, there are challenges in gathering and spreading all in supply chains (supply chain visibility).
+For example, F2F traceability is a topic of discussion, and in certain supply chains, it has been accomplished using analog, paper-based methods.
+Transitioning to digital traceability approaches has been proposed; nevertheless, there are challenges in gathering and spreading all information in supply chains (supply chain visibility).

-For instance, in management, such systems have direct effects on public health.
+For instance, in allergen , such systems have direct effects on public health.
 Privacy laws, which restrict tracking consumer transactions without their consent, are an essential component of F2F traceability that is rarely discussed.
 Nonetheless, if organizations or government agencies had knowledge of the intake of every food item a household purchased, one could argue if this would be considered an invasion of privacy.

 Consumer Privacy